BillyZhong/cs/algorithms/mergesort/README.md

 `n` to pass to the merge function.
 It also has parameters low `l` and high `h` to be able to work on a specific run of the array.
 ## Merge (Sort)
+The merge function starts by copying the temporary array `b` back onto array `a` (`b` initially is the same value as `a`).
+Then, for each element in the subarray of `a`, the function checks which is smaller and assigns it to the corresponding position in a subarray of `b`.
+When one of the smaller subarrays has no more elements, the remainder of the other subarray is assigned to their positions in array `b`.
+This is why the algorithm uses a temporary array;
+copying back and forth allows the algorithm to move level by level up the tree.
+The merge function, being bottom-up runs on the assumption that all subarrays being merged are sorted
 ```
 void ms(int* a, int* b, int l, int m, int h, int n){
   copy(b, b+n, a);